Matmul High-level API Enabling L2 Cache Tiling

 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 17 18 19 20 21 22

-L2CacheOpt l2Opt(shapes, blockNum); matmulObj.SetOrgShape(shapes.m, shapes.n, shapes.k); for (int64_t tileIdx = curBlockIdx; tileIdx < l2Opt.GetTileNum(); tileIdx += blockNum) { auto blockShape = l2Opt.GetBlockShape(tileIdx); // Obtain the size of the L2 cache tile for a single computation. if (Get<0>(blockShape) <= 0 || Get<1>(blockShape) <= 0){ return; } auto blockCoord = l2Opt.GetBlockCoord(tileIdx); // Obtain the index blockCoord of the core that performs the current computation. matmulObj.SetTail(Get<0>(blockShape), Get<1>(blockShape), Get<2>(blockShape)); const auto& offsetCoord = CalcOffset(shapes, blockCoord); // Calculate the matrix offset based on the index. int64_t offsetA = Get<0>(offsetCoord); int64_t offsetB = Get<1>(offsetCoord); int64_t offsetC = Get<2>(offsetCoord); matmulObj.SetTensorA(aGlobal[offsetA], false); matmulObj.SetTensorB(bGlobal[offsetB], false); if (shapes.isBias) { matmulObj.SetBias(biasGlobal); } matmulObj.IterateAll(cGlobal[offsetC]); // Calculate the L2 tiling block. } matmulObj.End();
+L2CacheOpt l2Opt(shapes, blockNum); matmulObj.SetOrgShape(shapes.m, shapes.n, shapes.k); for (int64_t tileIdx = curBlockIdx; tileIdx < l2Opt.GetTileNum(); tileIdx += blockNum) { auto blockShape = l2Opt.GetBlockShape(tileIdx); // Obtain the data block size to be loaded into the L2 cache for each computation. if (Get<0>(blockShape) <= 0 || Get<1>(blockShape) <= 0){ return; } auto blockCoord = l2Opt.GetBlockCoord(tileIdx); // Obtain the subscript blockCoord of the core that is performing computation. matmulObj.SetTail(Get<0>(blockShape), Get<1>(blockShape), Get<2>(blockShape)); const auto& offsetCoord = CalcOffset(shapes, blockCoord); // Calculate the matrix offset based on the subscript. int64_t offsetA = Get<0>(offsetCoord); int64_t offsetB = Get<1>(offsetCoord); int64_t offsetC = Get<2>(offsetCoord); matmulObj.SetTensorA(aGlobal[offsetA], false); matmulObj.SetTensorB(bGlobal[offsetB], false); if (shapes.isBias) { matmulObj.SetBias(biasGlobal); } matmulObj.IterateAll(cGlobal[offsetC]); // Compute the data block size of L2 cache tilting. } matmulObj.End();

 Verifying Optimization Benefits